 Homemade Glue Dots

 Rather than buy them you can make your own glue dots for your crafting needs.
-This is a guide about homemade glue dots
+This is a page about homemade glue dots

 Using recycled release paper, which everyone has but might not know it, and the Best Glue Ever from ScraPerfect, it's simple and cheap to make thousands of glue dots in any size, thickness, or shape--even lines!